CPatchane/config-fish/README.md

   - __[if `mysql@5.7` installed]__ Set environment variables and CLIs paths for mysql@5.7

 > You can install all these packages if you use [brew](https://brew.sh) as a packages manager: `brew install nodenv rbenv go pyenv pyenv-virtualenv mysql@5.7`

+#### Private / Local configurations

+You can add private/local only configurations/environments/aliases if you need to.
+Just add a `private.fish` which will be ignored by `git` and won't be commited:
+- in the root folder for a private fish configuration
+- in the `env/` folder for a private environment set up
+- in the `aliases/` folder for private aliases

 ### How to install it? (macOS)